mdaffin/disconnected.systems/site/blog/archlinux-meta-packages/index.md

 ```

 You can now install this package like you do any other package with `pacman`,
-as long as you have your repo added to `/etc/pacman.conf`.
+as long as you have your repository added to `/etc/pacman.conf`.

 [last post]: /blog/archlinux-repo-in-aws-bucket/

-## Git Repo and Scripting the Build
+## Git Repository and Scripting the Build

 Now that we can create meta-package and publish them for use let's place these
-in a git repo (or another version control system if you prefer) and write a
+in a git repository (or another version control system if you prefer) and write
-wrapper script to make building/uploading the packages even easier.
+a wrapper script to make building/uploading the packages even easier.
 You can
-find [my repo] on GitHub, feel free to use it as a reference or clone it to
+find [my repository] on GitHub, feel free to use it as a reference or clone it
-create your own but the packages in there are tuned to my liking and so I
+to create your own but the packages in there are tuned to my liking.
+I
-encourage you to create your own with how you like your systems setup.
+encourage you to create your own with how you like your systems setup as I will
+radically change them without warning should I wish to try something new.

 ```bash
 mkdir arch-pkgs